 The only child of an oil mogul, Rose Kingsbrier should’ve had it all.
 That changed the day her momma died, leaving her to live a solitary life in a mansion that was more like a mausoleum.

-Rose tried for years to get her father’s attention, eventually finding it easier to become his source of grief than to live in grief’s shadow.
+Rose tried for years to get her father’s attention, eventually finding it easier to become Eric Kingsbrier’s source of grief than to live in grief’s shadow.
 Convinced that she’s irresponsible, now Rose’s father intends to marry her off.
-But she's not letting him barter her away that easily.
+But she won’t let him barter her away that easily.

 **Cavanaugh is a standalone novel set over thirty years in the past.
 There is sensitive matter and the characters react to those circumstances based on the time period.
 Please consider reading reviews or contacting the author if you have questions.